ravindrakumarpatel/Docker/README.md

 docker run kodekloud/webapp
 * Running on http://0.0.0.0:5000/ (Press Ctrl+C to quit)
-If we want user access the application through port 80 on any docker host we could map port 80 of local host to port 5000 on the docker container using the -p parameter in our run
+If we want user access the application through port 80 on any docker host we could map host port 80 of local host to container port 5000 on the docker container using the -p parameter in our run

 docker run -p 80:5000 kodekloud/webapp